An Adversarial Approach to Structural Estimation: Additional Notes on the Empirical Application

-We implement a fast bootstrap alternative proposed by \citet{honore2017poor}.
-Our estimates are based on 50 replications.
-For each replication we conduct 9 different univariate optimization problems.
-We treat the network configuration as fixed, so we do not repeat the cross\hyp{}validation for each bootstrap sample.
+For standard errors, we use poor (wo)man's bootstrap based on 50 replications.
+For each replication, we solve nine one\hyp{}dimensional optimization problems in the directions defined in \citet[Corollary 2]{honore2017poor}.
+We treat the network configuration as fixed, so we do not repeat cross validation for each bootstrap sample.